Stephen Rice (footballer)

-Stephen Rice (born 6 October 1984) is an Irish football coach and former player, who is currently a senior professional development coach at Crystal Palace U23's.
+Stephen Rice (born 6 October 1984) is an Irish football coach and former player.
 During his playing career he played as a midfielder.
+He is currently set piece coach of Brentford.

 Career

 Rice was signed by then Bohs manager Stephen Kenny in 2003, after spells in the youth ranks at Coventry City and Shelbourne.
 He went out on loan to Monaghan United for three months of the 2003 season and he made his debut the following season away to Longford Town on 20 March 2004.

 Opportunities were not forthcoming, and Rice found himself playing at right-full for the senior side, a position which he retained throughout the 2004–06 seasons.
 He was awarded Bohemians' Player of the Year award in 2005.

 In the 2007 season, under Sean Connor, Bohemians signed Owen Heary, regarded as the country's premier right-full, and Mark Rossiter, another player in that position.
 Rice's future at the club looked uncertain.
 However, due to injuries and suspensions, he was given the opportunity to play in his natural midfield position.